ondfisk/ondfisk.github.io/blog/_posts/2024-12-09-how-not-to-lead-your-organizations-ai-transformation-brisbane.markdown

 ---
 layout: post
-title: "Talk: How [not] to Lead your Organization's AI transformation: Strategies, Skills, and Culture – or how to skip the platform trap and deliver business value with AI - Brisbane 2024"
+title: "How [not] to Lead your Organization's AI transformation: Strategies, Skills, and Culture – or how to skip the platform trap and deliver business value with AI"
+author: Rasmus Lystrøm
 date: 2024-12-09 10:00:00 +0100
-categories: talks ai
+categories: ai
 permalink: how-not-to-lead-your-organizations-ai-transformation-brisbane-2024/
+excerpt_separator: <!--more-->
+type: talk
 ---

 Talk given at [*YOW!*](https://yowcon.com/) in [Brisbane December 9, 2024](https://yowcon.com/brisbane-2024/speakers/3538/rasmus-lystroem).

-## Abstract

 In this talk I present four leadership strategies for adopting generative AI: